-HELP YOUR CAMPUS STAY SAFE

-ALL MUST WEAR A MASK WHEN ON CAMPUS

-If you don't have a mask, we'll be happy to provide one for you
+HELP YOUR CAMPUS STAY SAFE ALL MUST WEAR A MASK WHEN ON CAMPUS If you don't have a mask, we'll be bappu to provide one for you Search for classes at sdcce.edu, select Choose a class, then select Fall 2022.

-BUSINESS AND ACCOUNTING CERTIFICATE PROGRAMS

-Free Career Training Classes

-Search for classes at www.sdcce.edu, select Choose a class, then select Fall 2021.
 Next, select Continuing Education and choose a subject from the drop down menu option.
-You may also select "additional search criteria" to identify a specific class by searching for a keyword (e.g. accounting or ceramics) using the "Quick Search" function.

-Business & Accounting

-Search online using Subject drop-down menu::

-Office Systems;

-Computer & Information Science

-Courses in this program will be offered as Hybrid and Online with set meeting times.

-BUSINESS INFORMATION WORKER: TECHNICAL SKILLS

-Spreadsheets: Beginning (Microsoft Excel)

-Mandatory orientation required prior to enrollment.
+Business & Accounting Search online using Subject drop-down menu:: Office Systems; Courses in this program will be offered as On-Campus, Online and Online with set meeting times.
+BUSINESS INFORMATION WORKER: TECHNICAL SKILLS Spreadsheets: Beginning (Microsoft Excel) Mandatory orientation required prior to enrollment.
 Visit sdcce.edu/job-training/office-skills.
 (OFSY 575) Spreadsheet fundamentals: data entry, editing, creation, and printing.
 Utilization of what-if functions and analysis in a lecture-based lab.
 Classes are free.